roytang/blog/content/notes/2018/02/967420884544774145/index.md

   url: https://twitter.com/roytang/statuses/967420884544774145/
 ---

-RT [@MalwareJake](https://twitter.com/MalwareJake/): For people telling me that blockchain makes everything better, you're wrong.
+For people telling me that blockchain makes everything better, you're wrong.
 Well, actually you're just confused.
-You were…
+You were thinking about bacon.
+Given that they both begin with the letter "b" this is an understandable mistake.